Faculty & Staff Tools

 Please share the workshop information with your students.
 Some instructors have offered extra credit to students who attend workshops (instructors discretion).
 For the in-person workshops, the presenter will have students sign-in.
 If you request a copy we will forward your students' attendance information.
 The instructors will frequently ask the students to write a summary of what was covered or what they learned at the workshop in order to receive the extra credit.

-There are also Learning Labs and other Resources available for student success.
+There are also Learning Resources available for student success.

 If you have questions please contact our office at (907) 474-6396.